fzft/go-arc-template-zeus/README.md

 Your application should now be running!

+## Naming Conventions

+This template uses the following naming conventions:

+- **ENV**: Environment variables should be in all caps and use underscores to separate words.
+For example, `DB_MYSQL_XXX`.
+- **CONFIG**: Configuration variables should be in all caps and use underscores to separate words.
+For example, `db.mysql.xxx`.
+  - **DB**
+    1. Database configuration variables should be prefixed with `db`.
+    2. Database configuration variables should be in lowercase and use underscores to separate words.
+For example, `db.mysql.xxx`.
+    3. Database configuration variables should be fixed type name.
+For example, `db.mysql.host` and `db.postgres.host`.

+- **DATABASE**: Database tables should be in all lowercase and use underscores to separate words.
+For example, `users`.

 ## Contributing

 Contributions are welcome.
 Please submit a pull request or create an issue if you have something you would like to add or change.